docpad-archive/documentation/01-start/06-faq.html.md

 Check out the `dynamic` [meta data property](/docpad/meta-data).

+## What are render passes?
+Rendering is a multi step process.
+First we render everything that is a standalone document, that is to say documents that do not including anything else.
+Once that is done, we then render all documents that include other documents.
+This is useful as we can render blog posts first, then render the content listings second.

+At times, you may have multiple levels of cross document references.
+For instance if document a references document B which references document C. In this case you would want to up the `renderPasses` configuration option for each amount of cross document references you have.

 ## How do I create custom 404 and 500 pages?
 Add a `src/documents/404.html` for 404 pages, and `src/documents/500.html` for 500 pages.
 If you create a dynamic page (adding the `dynamic: true` meta data header as mentioned above) your templating engine (e.g. `404.html.eco`) will also get access to `req` (the request instance), `res` (the response instance), `err` (the error that occured - for 500 errors pages only, not for 404 error pages).
 Allowing you to do something like this for `src/documents/500.html.md.eco`: